 - Activate and deactivate the toggle constant in the Vectors Slice module.
 Switched on, all arrows have the same length, meaning they only represent the wind direction, but not the wind magnitude.
-When "constant" is switched off, the wind magnitude is additionally represented by the length of the arrows. - Turn the globe with the trackball.
-Search for strong high-pressure and lowpressure regions in the northern and southern hemispheres.
-As you might have expected, in the northern hemisphere the wind flows into a low-pressure region counterclockwise (wind backs) and out of a high-pressure region clockwise (wind veers) - and vice versa in the southern hemisphere.
-Wind magnitudes are higher in low-pressure regions than in high-pressure regions. - ♣ You may also want to add a legend entry for the wind vectors.
+When "constant" is switched off, the wind magnitude is additionally represented by the length of the arrows. - You may also want to add a legend entry for the wind vectors.
 Click Create Object → Annotations → Caption → Create and choose the text "Arrows: Horizontal wind" and arrange your layout elements similar to the following figure (showing the north-western Pacific in time step 1).